 You could have a senior expert on your team talk about important information in your video, but sometimes we find out an expert isn’t the most suitable for being on camera.
 Technical information can be scripted out and memorized, but finding someone with the right clarity of speech, strong expressions and engaging is often more challenging and should be the focus.
 The on-screen talent will represent you and your brand, so it is essential to find someone who can be heard, understood, and ideally someone who is enjoyable to watch.

 It’s also good to use employees that you believe will be with your company for a long time.
 When employees leave and no longer represent your company, the videos they appear in may no longer be usable.
 Careful selection of your on-screen choices will increase your video’s lifespan.
 There are additional techniques we use to ensure you can easily update your video after an employee who has appeared on-camera has left, so contact us if you’d like to learn more.

 Not investing in a hair or makeup artist.

-The hair or makeup artist is often one of the first line items to go when trying to cut costs.
+The hair or makeup artist is often one of the first line items to go when trying to cut costs – this is another of the common mistakes in production.
 However, we’ve seen firsthand the fantastic benefits of bringing a professional to take care of appearances, as well as the consequences of not having one on set.
 Think of it this way: you’re willing to allocate budget to sound equipment and lighting to make your video look good, but the people in the video need to look good on camera as well.
 You want your brand to be represented by bright smiles and cheerfulness, not eye bags and tiredness.

 The film set is different from a typical workplace.
 The lights sometimes shine directly on people’s faces, and the equipment can heat up.
 It is not unusual for the AC to be turned off as well to prevent noise when shooting.
 A professional makeup artist is experienced with dealing with these specific situations and has specific tools to manage shine, sweat, facial oil, and more.